sailfishos-mirror/systemtap/interactive-notebook/README.md

 * --interactive-notebook-dir [OPTIONAL]: The directory where interactive-notebook can be found (defaults to `/usr/local/share/systemtap/interactive-notebook`)

 ## Local Installation
 From `interactive-notebook/` run `./install.sh`.
-This will install the ISystemtap kernel, syntax highlighting and language-server dependencies.
+This will install the ISystemtap kernel, syntax highlighting and language-server dependencies in `~/.systemtap/jupyter`.

 ## FAQ
 1. What if something goes wrong, and a systemtap kernel module is left running after ISystemtap shuts down